1978 (film)

 1978 is a 2024 Argentinian horror film directed by Luciano and Nicolas Onetti and started by Agustin Pardella, Carlos Portaluppi, Mario Alarcon, Agustin Olcense, Maria Eugenia Rigon, Paula Silva among others.
 It's produced by black Mandala productions.

 Set in 1978 in the final game between Holland and Argentine, a paramilitary squadron kidnapped the wrong people, a deadly cult.

-The movie had a domestic release in the Buenos Aires Rojo festival of 2024 edition.
+The movie had a domestic release in the Mar del Plata International Film Festival 2024, and afterwards in Buenos Aires Rojo festival of 2024 edition.

 The release date in Argentine theaters was to be in March 2025.

 Plot

 During the 1978 FIFA World Cup Final between Argentina and the Netherlands, at the height of the military dictatorship, a group of torturers violently breaks into a home and abducts young people, taking them to a clandestine detention center.

 What begins as a brutal interrogation soon turns into a nightmare—the captors have chosen the wrong victims.
 The abducted individuals belong to a dark cult controlled by an unknown supernatural force.

-The secret detention center will become a true hell on Earth...